Eastern ground parrot financial offset project: a case study

-Around eight hectares of eastern ground parrot habitat has been removed for the expansion of the Sunshine Coast Airport runway.
-As a result, the developer Sunshine Coast Regional Council, provided the Queensland Government with approximately $1 million to restore the environmental damage caused by this project, in an adjacent location.
+Around eight hectares of eastern ground parrot habitat have been impacted by the expansion of the Sunshine Coast Airport runway.
+The developer, Sunshine Coast Council, paid approximately $1 million to the Queensland Government Offset Account as a condition of the activity, to compensate for the impacts caused by this project.

 Coastal heath is essential habitat for the eastern ground parrot (Pezoporus wallicus wallicus) which is classed as ‘vulnerable’ in Queensland under the Nature Conservation Act 1992.
 Its natural habitat has been reduced by urban development and agriculture and around three quarters of its remaining habitat, south of Noosa, is now located within national park areas.